-Prerequisites for the Course: Students planning to take this dual credit course must be TSI-compliant in both writing and reading prior to enrolling in the class.
+Prerequisites for the Course: Students planning to take this dual credit course must be TSI-compliant in both writing and reading prior to enrolling in the class or meet the alternate guidelines set forth in the COVID-19 College Readiness Exemption.

-Textbook: Langan, John.
+Textbook/E-Textbook: Langan, John.
 College Writing Skills with Readings.
-9th ed., McGraw-Hill, 2013. (required)
+10th ed., McGraw-Hill, 2019. (required)